ethz-pes/AI-mag/README.md

 I have a powerful cluster, can I use it?
 * Yes, the code can run in parallel (multithreaded and/or completely distributed).
-* The code has been run succesfully on a HPC cluster (bith a LSF batching system).
+* The code has been run succesfully on a HPC cluster (with a LSF batching system).

 Can this code run with GNU Octave?
 * The code is not compatible with GNU Octave.